GigaGiorgadze/google-homepage/README.md

-6)Identify three ways you can include your CSS styles in a page 7)Understand how to use classes and ids to target CSS at specific elements on the page 8)Build a very basic form (even if it doesn’t “go” anywhere)
+6)Identify three ways you can include your CSS styles in a page 7)Understand how to use classes and ids to target CSS at specific elements on the page 8)Build a very basic form (even if it doesn’t “go” anywhere) you can view website live at following URL: https://gigagiorgadze.github.io/google-homepage/